 Established methods and best practices will be used to develop, maintain, monitor, and communicate comprehensive, well-documented, accurate, credible, and defensible cost estimates.
-Cost estimates shall be developed, maintained, and documented in a manner consistent with methods and the best practices identified in DOE G 413.3-21, GAO Cost Estimating and Assessment Guide (GAO-09-3SP), and, as applicable, with the Federal Acquisition Regulation (e.g., FAR Subpart 15.4 - Contract Pricing; FAR Subpart 17.6 - Management and Operating Contracts), Office of Management and Budget Circular a.
-Design Management for Nuclear Facilities.

-A-11, Preparation, Submission, and Execution of the Budget, and Department of Energy Acquisition Regulation (DEAR) Subpart 915-4 - Contract Pricing.
+Cost estimates shall be developed, maintained, and documented in a manner consistent with methods and the best practices identified in DOE G 413.3-21, GAO Cost Estimating and Assessment Guide (GAO-09-3SP), and, as applicable, with the Federal Acquisition Regulation (e.g., FAR Subpart 15.4 - Contract Pricing; FAR Subpart 17.6 - Management and Operating Contracts), Office of Management and Budget Circular A-11, Preparation, Submission, and Execution of the Budget, and Department of Energy Acquisition Regulation (DEAR) Subpart 915-4 - Contract Pricing.